Celebrity Skin (band): Reunion

-In August 2005, Celebrity Skin posted a page on the MySpace website and as of April 2010 had 962 friends.
+In August 2005, Celebrity Skin posted a page on the MySpace website and had 962 friends as of April 2010.
 On October 6, 2007, all five members of Celebrity Skin reunited for the second annual LA Weekly Detour Music Festival in downtown Los Angeles and were enthusiastically received by the crowd; a number of videos of this performance (as well as a few from their heyday) are available on YouTube.
 As of August 2008, they have posted no information regarding future shows.

 Sound and image

-Celebrity Skin's musical style is a combination of glam rock and punk rock; i.e., it consists of pop hooks and strong melodies played with a rough, loud, feedback-laden edge.
+Celebrity Skin's musical style is a combination of glam rock and punk rock, consisting of pop hooks and strong melodies played with a rough, loud, feedback-laden edge.
 Similar to their contemporaries Redd Kross, Celebrity Skin celebrated 70s musical and fashion styles.
 Their most relevant musical antecedents were the so-called "glitter" bands of mid-70s pre-punk Los Angeles, including Sparks, Zolar X and the Quick, as well as the early Los Angeles glitter-influenced punk bands the Germs, the Weirdos, the Skulls, and the Dickies.
 Their music also had elements of such first wave glam bands as Slade, David Bowie, T. Rex, and the New York Dolls; an early review by the LA Weekly stated that Celebrity Skin was "the only band in Hollywood to take seriously the music and styles of the original wave of glam rockers like Bowie Sparks, Gary Glitter, T. Rex, etc." Another obvious musical antecedent was Redd Kross, one of the first L.A. bands to embrace the sound, themes, and images of 70s trash culture and combine them with the harder edge of punk rock.

 Celebrity Skin's sound evolved over their career, with earlier songs like "Long Black Yak" and "Rat Fink" having a rougher, more punk/hardcore quality while later songs like "Evicted" showing off more of their pop side, with lusher harmonies and more melodic guitar.
 In recorded work, their sound was considerably more polished than their live sound, and was augmented by keyboards and sound effects.
 Their lyrics often focused on themes such as glamor, celebrity, stardom, etc.